Few-Shot Recognition (FSR) aims to train a classification model with only a few labeled examples per concept

 Left: we show that the retrieved data exhibits different visual patterns (styles, backgrounds, resolutions, semantics, etc.) compared to the downstream few-shot data.
-Right: the retrieved data follows an imbalanced distribution, where some classes naturally appear less frequently on the Internet.
+Right: the retrieved data follows an imbalanced distribution, where some classes naturally appear less frequently than others.
+We retrieve relevant images from LAION dataset following REAL.

 If you find our work useful, please consider citing our papers: